Creativity is sometimes seen as an entity which only some people have within them, but it’s simply not true.

 Maybe you just have too many ideas and you can’t organize them into any meaningful structure.
 If that’s the case, consider some mind mapping.

 By starting with a core idea or theme and letting sub-themes and related concepts connect up naturally, you may stumble across the key to the creative door.
-Try Mural for some mind mapping templates.
+Try something like Mural for some mind mapping templates.

 10. Try freewriting